To become an observability genius using Honeycomb, you will tackle three high level objectives:

 It might be tempting to use Honeycomb like a log viewing tool, looking at the raw rows only based on various filters.
 Indeed, the ability to view the raw data comprising queries is one of Honeycomb’s killer features.

 But Honeycomb works best when you can flexibly move back and forth between various viewpoints (Graphs, Traces, and Raw Data) to examine your system in the correct level of detail to get the answers you need.
-So, get as comfortable as you can visualizing things with the CALCULATE box in the query builder.
-We almost always start off with a simple COUNT: it is very simple, yet can offer excellent insight when paired with a BREAK DOWN (which will segment the calculates based on unique values of the BREAK DOWN field).
+So, get as comfortable as you can visualizing things with the VISUALIZE box in the query builder.
+We almost always start off with a simple COUNT: it is very simple, yet can offer excellent insight when paired with a GROUP BY (which will segment the calculates based on unique values of the GROUP BY field).